[Japanese][English]

 Making Mask from BIAS

 In the HDS CCD chips (especially in the Red), there are some strong bad column.
-These could cause bad affection in some reduction prcesses (order tracing, flat fiedling etc.).
+These could cause bad affection in some reduction processes (order tracing, flat fielding etc.).
 In order to reduce this bad affection, a mask frame should be created at the beginning of your reduction process.

 This "mask" is made by extracting bad pixels in BIAS frames, which have abnormal counts.
 It should be noted that this mask will create untrue (interpolated) values in each masked object frame.